 Once again, Drew Brees is the king of completions over his career.
 Over his 20 years in the NFL, Brees has completed just over 357 passes per season, an incredible feat of its own.
 Brees also has a career completion percentage of 67.7%, well over the next two on the list — Tom Brady (64%) and Brett Favre (62%).

-If Brees decides to retire after this season, his career QB record for completions could be jeopardized.
+With Brees deciding to retire after this season, his career QB record for completions could be in jeopardy.
 Brady is only 364 completions behind him, a number he has surpassed the past four seasons.
 If Brady plays even longer, this record could become practically untouchable.
 Unless, of course, the passing game takes another leap forward in the future.

 This last season, Ben Roethlisberger passed Dan Marino for sixth on this list of all-time QB records for completions.
 That being said, Marino’s 4,967 completions are once again an outlier when looking at the numbers.